Great Hall roof donation

 The Great Hall was built circa.
 1493 and is at the heart of Middleton Hall.
 Over the centuries, it has been used to host luxurious dinners, grand dances and even the knighting of Francis Willoughby by Queen Elizabeth I. Today, it is open for visitors and is also used for private functions such as wedding ceremonies.

-We have already raised £3120.00 towards the roof repairs and we require a further £1880.00 to meet our target of £5000.00.
+We have already raised £4,089.00 towards the roof repairs and we still have a bit of a way to go to meet our match funding target of £15,000.00.
 The money raised so far is thanks to generous donations and fantastic fundraising efforts.

 Middleton Hall volunteer, Ron Thomas organised a classical guitar concert to raise money towards the roof repairs in September 2019.
 The efforts of Ron and his talented students raised over £600.00 towards this vital project.